z0d14c/system-performance-viewer/README.md

 * golang was really fun to work with; next steps would be modularizing it and testing
 * it hurts to not have flow, typescript, or linting -- these would be next priority for javascript additions
 * i ran into a few webpack/packaging issues along the way; the main one being that i had to move to a whitelisting `config.test` pattern for the loader to load up react-d3 correctly, and then found out that that broke tests (so testing needs to keep the blacklisting pattern)
+* i prefer to use `redux-little-router` https://github.com/FormidableLabs/redux-little-router but didn't really need to worry about it as there is only one page in this app